csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 **NOTE!!!
 You will be charged according to your resource use.
 Monitor/terminate your instances in AWS console!**

-Run `nextflow cloud create my-cluster -c 3` to instantiate a cluster with 2 workers and a master node.
+Run `nextflow cloud create my-cluster -c 2` to instantiate a cluster with 1 worker node and a master node.
 Wait until the nodes are instantiated and responsive, then ssh into your master node as per instruction printed in your terminal e.g.

 ```
 ssh -i /path/to/.ssh/id_rsa your_aws_username@ec2-13-211-211-199.ap-southeast-2.compute.amazonaws.com